IBM-Cloud/docs/support/index.md

 Severity 1 support tickets are monitored 24 hours a day, 7 days a week.
 Other tickets are processed during normal business hours, 7:00 am UTC to 1:00 am UTC on weekdays.

+### Escalating a support ticket
+{: #escalation}

+If you have not received a timely response to a support ticket, or if you feel that a support ticket is not being addressed appropriately, you can escalate the support ticket.
+Through the support ticket escalation process, IBM management reviews your concerns and works with you to improve the support experience.

+To submit an escalation request, complete the following steps:
+  1. Open a new support ticket with the subject **Escalation Request**.
+  2. To ensure that your escalation request can be matched with the original support ticket, include the following information in the body of the ticket:
+       * The ticket number of your open support ticket that needs escalation.
+	   * A brief summary of the reasons that escalation is needed.

 ## Collecting diagnostic information
 {: #collecting-diagnostic-information}
 To diagnose and resolve problems with {{site.data.keyword.Bluemix_notm}} applications and services, the {{site.data.keyword.Bluemix_notm}} Support team might ask you to collect diagnostic information.